-Birding is best when Westchester County follows its own management plan of mowing 1/4 of the meadow per year, thereby creating different meadows habitats, but this has never done.* Either the maintenance workers are too lazy or the suits in the parks department are incompetent.
+Birding is best when Westchester County follows its own management plan of mowing 1/4 of the meadow per year, thereby creating different meadows habitats, but this was not followed for years.* Either the maintenance workers are too lazy or the suits in the parks department are incompetent.
 At times the entire meadow is mowed leading to a disastrous breeding season or a near birdless wasteland in winter.
 There were reports of Red-tailed Hawks impaling themselves on 1 foot tall mowed dry mugwort stalks in the winter.

 Fall and winter bring in many hawks such as American Kestrel and Northern Harrier.
 Red-tailed Hawks are common year-round.
 Look for Rough-legged Hawk in flight years and an occasional Short-eared Owl.
 Short-eared Owls are best seen at dusk as they start their night cruising the landfill for a meal.
 Great Horned Owl and Eastern-Screech-Owl are also present.

 The landfill, is also great for sparrows in the fall, with Song, Savannah and White-throated the most common.
 All the other eastern sparrows may also show up and have included Vesper, Grasshopper and Henslow's Sparrows.
 A few Savannah Sparrows overwinter along the ditches that drain the old landfill.